Classics: Alexander O’Neal – What Is This Thing Called Love (Dee Classic 12″ Mix) (Tabu Records)

 “What is this thing called love?”
 An interrogation which has undoubtedly been on everyone’s lips since the world began…

 Brilliantly showing the existence of a bridge between R&B and House vibes, David Morales brought ‘What Is This Thing Called Love’ to another dimension at the end.
 This along with Eric Kupper on Keyboards and Teddy Burrus on piano.
 The threesome remaining true to the Def Mix sound signature meanwhile spicin’ up the whole with aerial string parts over a smooth bass-driven rhythm pattern.

-What is this thing we call love?
+What is this thing called love?
 Don’t look any further.
 What is this thing called love?
 There we go!

 Download from iTunes.

 O’Neal delivered his first single – ‘Do You Dare’ – on Erect Records back in 1982.
 Meanwhile his follow-up – ‘Attitude’ – saw the light the year after on Rich Records, featuring Jesse Johnson on guitar.
 He then came to join Flyte Tyme as their lead singer.
 A band which included Monte Moir, Jimmy Jam and Terry Lewis.
-But a disagreement with Prince would get him to soon after leave the band and be replaced by Morris Day.
+But a disagreement with Prince would get him to soon after leave the band with Morris Day replacing him.

 In 1984, O’Neal signed a deal with Clarence Avant‘s Tabu Records.
 There, he did some backing vocals for labelmates The S.O.S.
 Band and Cherrelle.
 The year after seeing him releasing his eponymous debut-album.
 But also duetting with Cherrelle on ‘Saturday Love’ and eventually score his first R&B Top 10 single.

 1987 saw him gettin’ a new status with the release of his ‘Hearsay’ album.
 An effort which yelded a bunch of classics for him.
 From ‘Fake’ to ‘Criticize’.
 But also ‘(What Can I Say) To Make You Love Me’, ‘The Lovers’ and ‘Never Knew Love Like This’.
 Eventually enjoying greater success in the UK than he was in his native US.
-Such as demonstrated by six sold out nights at Wembley Arena.
-‘Hearsay’ reapparing the year after under the form of an ‘All Mixed Up’ remix album.
+Such as he brilliantly demonstrated it with his six sold out nights at Wembley Arena.
+‘Hearsay’ reapparing the year after as a part of an ‘All Mixed Up’ remix album.

 From then on, none of O’Neal‘s attempts to recapture his glory happened to work unfortunately.
 Including his latest ones such as his re-recording of ‘Fake’ with Mancunian band Mamma Freedom back in 2016.
 With the same applying to ‘Hearsay30’, a re-recording of his 1987 ‘Hearsay’ album.